eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-changenotifications.md

 The above mentioned different APIs provide their own mechanisms on how to define such filters, but they all share the common functionality of based on which information events may be filtered.

+{% include note.html content="All filters are specified in an URL query format, therefore their values must be URL encoded before sending them to the backend!" %}

 ### By namespaces

 Filtering may be done based on a namespace name.
 Each Ditto [Thing](basic-thing.html) has an ID containing a namespace